Dd1235/LearnAI/mini_projects/Siamese_Network_Omniglot/README.md

 For the sake of faster training time
 - used a smaller CNN
 - did not implement hyperparameter tuning, used contrasitive loss instead of BCE+L2 regularization
-- did not implemented early stopping, and used smaller epochs
+- did not implemented early stopping, and used smaller epochs (5)
+- used Adam instead of sgd, since paper used sgd with momentum gradually increasing from 0.5 and learning rate decaying by 1% each epoch, also L2 weight decay
+- did not implement affine distortions, just ToTensor() and Resize()
+- did not visualize embeddings with pca or tsne

+# Result

+One shot 20 way accuracy is 80%

+That is during the testing time, you are given 1 query image, and 1 example each from 20 differnt classes (support set), it has to pick one that is most similar to.
+Training is done on characters different from what it sees here, where it learns how to compare two images.

 # Attempt at Understanding the paper